 According to his FINRA Broker Check, McLaughlin was registered with Securities America from 10/2000 – 10/2012.

 The foregoing information, which is all publicly available, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For a free consultation with a securities attorney, please call the firm’s Chicago office at 312/238-9650.

 For more information on The White Law Group, visit https://www.whitesecuritieslaw.com.